Datamine-Crypto/realtime-decentralized-dashboard/helpArticles/advanced/metamaskGas.md

 ## Setting Your Gas Fee

-Datamine's Ethereum-based smart contracts have actions such as: locking, minting, burning, all of which require GAS.
+Datamine's Ethereum-based smart contracts have actions such as: locking, minting, and burning (utilizing the secondary function of money for yield), all of which require GAS.
 We recommend setting your GAS Fee to **Fast** so that your transaction processes quickly.

 You can access your MetaMask extension through your browser: